Infinity Blade II: Development

 Infinity Blade II was created by Chair Entertainment, a subsidiary company of Epic Games.
 The game was first announced on October 4, 2011, during the Apple iPhone 4S Presentation Keynote.
 It was subsequently released on December 1, 2011.
 The game is fully compatible with iPhone models 3GS and later, 3rd generation and later iPod Touch, and the iPad.
 However, it runs in higher resolution when played on the iPhone 4 and the 4th generation iPod Touch, taking advantage of the Retina Display, and smoother on the iPhone 4S thanks to its A5 processor.
 Using the 2nd and 3rd generation iPads, it's possible to output the game to an external device such as a TV or monitor in 1080p resolution.
 The game received multiple major updates.
 The first update for the game added a social feature called "Clashmobs", available to players who log in through Facebook.
 A Clashmob is a "massively social global challenge" - that is, a collection of players all working individually to complete a single goal.
 If enough players complete the quest, successful participants are rewarded with items such as gold, armor, and weapons.
 The game had a critical bug affecting many players where the game reset and the current experience, level and equipment were lost after varying amounts of time.
 As of the 1.0.2 update, the save bug was fixed.
 Several objects and equipment add-ons have been released in the game store.
 The "Vault of Tears" update was released for free with version 1.2 of the game on May 24, 2012, adding new maps, enemies, story cinematics, gems, treasure maps, and weapons to the main campaign.
 The update included more new equipment, enemies, gems, and a "treasure map" feature.
-The 1.3 Update "Skycages" was later released on August 2, 2012, which further expanded the types of enemies, introduced new weapons including the "Solar Transport Energy Blades", items, gems, and a new location featuring 3 boss battle.
+The 1.3 Update "Skycages" was later released on August 2, 2012, which further expanded the types of enemies, introduced new weapons including the "Solar Transport Energy Blades", items, gems, and a new location featuring 3 boss battles.

 Reception

 Infinity Blade II garnered critical acclaim from many major video game critics.
 It received a perfect score of 10/10 from IGN's Justin Davis (making it the first iOS game to do so), who stated that it is a "must own."
 GameSpot gave the game a score of 9/10, calling it "the perfect sequel."

+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Infinity Blade II with "Mobile Game of the Year".